WarotAsawa/code-quest/readme.md

 unzip quest2-defuse-the-bomb/i-am-a-bomb.zip
 ```

 After you unzip, you will get `defuse-me.webp` file.
-You will know why we call this quest bomb defuser.
+You will know why we call this quest bomb diffuser.

 ##### *Quest2 diagram*
 ![diagram-2](./img/diagram-2.png)